Hadrien-Montanelli/Hadrien-Montanelli.github.io/_posts/2017-10-09-choreographies.md

 ---

 <a href="http://arxiv.org/pdf/1505.04848.pdf">My first paper</a> as a PhD student,
-written with my friend and former colleague at Oxford
+in collaboration with my friend and former colleague at Oxford
 <a href="http://scholar.google.com/citations?user=w-PVG8sAAAAJ&hl=en">Nikola Gushterov</a>,
 was about the <i>choreographies</i> of the $$n$$-body problem.
 These are very simple periodic solutions of the $$n$$-body problem, in which the bodies share a common orbit